YuvalnNexite/pre_commit_code_review/auto-review-viewer/README.md

 ACR_SOURCE=/absolute/path/to/markdown docker compose up --build
 ```

+Ensure `ACR_SOURCE` points to the Git repository you want to modify and keep the bind mount writable so suggestion patches can land on your host.
+If you mount the repo somewhere else inside the container, set `ACR_REPO_DIR` to that path.

 Environment variables:

 - `ACR_SOURCE`: directory to mount at `/data` (defaults to `./data`).
 - `ACR_FILENAME`: optional override for the markdown file name.
+- `ACR_REPO_DIR`: optional container path passed to Git when applying suggestions (defaults to `/data`).

 ## Endpoints